Casualties of the September 11 attacks: Conspiracy theories

 Contrary to some conspiracy theories about Jewish people being warned not to go to work that day, the number of Jewish people who died in the attacks is variously estimated at between 270 and 400, based on the last names of the dead.
 (Note: A survey of the 1,700 victims whose religion was listed found approximately 10% were Jewish indicating around 270 in total.
 A survey based on the last names of victims found that around 400 (15.5%) were possibly Jewish.
 A survey of 390 Cantor Fitzgerald employees who had public memorials (out of the 658 who died) found 49 were Jewish (12.5%).
 According to the 2002 American Jewish Year Book, New York State's population was 9% Jewish.
 Sixty-four per cent of the WTC victims lived in New York State.)

-List of the dead
+Employers

 The following list details the number of deaths reported by companies in business premises at the World Trade Center.
 The list includes WTC tenants (all buildings), vendors, visitors, independent emergency responders, as well as some hijacked passenger-related firms.
 This list only includes 2,117 of the victims.